KhaledSerry/Computer-Architecture/README.md

 # Computer-Architecture
-Simulation of a Datapath in Java
+Simulation of a Datapath in Java, including an assembler